rackerlabs/docs-portal-onboarding-guide/docs/administrative/account_revoke.rst

 .. _account_revoke:

 =============================
-Remove account switching
+Remove Account Switching
 =============================

-Contact support to revoke domain trust between a principal account and a delegate account which will remove the account switching feature.
+Contact support to revoke domain trust between a principal account and a delegate account.
+This action removes the Account Switching feature.